What Are Tonal Languages?

 Is Learning a Tonal Language More Difficult?

-Many languages use pitch to give meaning to words, but tonal languages are primarily reliant on changes in pitch.
+Many languages use pitch to give meaning to words, but these languages are primarily reliant on changes in pitch.
 Mandarin Chinese, Vietnamese, Yoruba, and Zulu are all examples of tonal languages.
 So is learning one more difficult than learning a non-tonal language?

 To some degree, yes.
 The differences between tones make it hard for people who speak tonal languages to understand those who don’t.
 As you may imagine, this can be a problem when learning second languages as well!
 To overcome these hurdles when studying or living abroad, you must have an understanding of the tone system of the language before diving into conversations with native speakers.